-But, if you can wash your face every day, you can make time to moisturize it.
+But, if you can wash your face every day, you can make time to moisturize it; you don't want to skip this step.
 It doesn't have to be a complicated process - just apply a small amount of moisturizer to your face and neck after washing it every morning and evening.

 And, if you're traveling to a place with a sunnier and drier climate, make sure to pack a heavier moisturizer to help keep your skin properly hydrated throughout the day.